Irrational number: Square roots

 The square root of 2 was likely the first number proved irrational.
-The golden ratio is another famous quadratic irrational number.
+The golden ratio ($\varphi$) is another well-known quadratic irrational number.
+It can be defined as the positive solution of the quadratic equation $x^2-x-1=0$ and has the value $\varphi = (1+\sqrt{5})/2$.
 The square roots of all natural numbers that are not perfect squares are irrational and a proof may be found in quadratic irrationals.

 General roots

 The proof for the irrationality of the square root of two can be generalized using the fundamental theorem of arithmetic.
 This asserts that every integer has a unique factorization into primes.
 Using it we can show that if a rational number is not an integer then no integral power of it can be an integer, as in lowest terms there must be a prime in the denominator that does not divide into the numerator whatever power each is raised to.
-Therefore, if an integer is not an exact kth power of another integer, then that first integer's kth root is irrational.
+Therefore, if an integer is not an exact k-th power of another integer, then that first integer's k-th root is irrational.